 January 4th 1919, aged 34 years

-son of Frances and Mary Ann Brammall.
+son of Francis and Mary Ann Brammall.